Germination - The process whereby growth emerges from a period of dormancy

-As soon as your plants are dry you can put the buds in an airtight container or zip lock bag until consumedm make sure that the bags or containers are filled so that there is very little air left.
+As soon as your plants are dry you can put the buds in an airtight container or zip lock bag until consumed.
+Make sure that the bags or containers are filled such that there is very little air left in them.

 You should open the container with your buds every couple of days to let some air through, this allows the natural chemicals in your plant to change and make a smoother smoke.

 The term clone is derived from the Greek word for "twig, branch", referring to the process whereby a new plant can be created from a twig.